jasperhabicht/leporello/README.md

 ## Defining columns

 Columns are grouped material to be typeset on a specific page of the folding flyer.
-A column can contain anything that can be placed in a TeX box in general.
+A column can contain anything that can be placed in a TeX box in general, but the typical use of a column is to only serve as a frame to which boxes are attached.
 The package has currently no text overflow detection.
-Thus, if a column contains more that fits, the relevant parts just spill over the frame.
+Thus, if a column contains more that fits, the relevant parts just spill over the frame edges.

 A column is defined by the `leporellocolumn` environment which takes one mandatory argument taking the name (or ID) of the column.